dchester/jsonpath/README.md

 While this implementation aims to be mostly equivalent to Stefan Goessner's original implementation, in addition to the difference in script evaluation mentioned above, there are also some arguable bugs in the original library that have not been carried through here:

-- final `step` arguments in slice operators may be negative
+- final `step` arguments in slice operators may now be negative
-- script expressions may contain `@` characters not referring to instance variables
+- script expressions may now contain `@` characters not referring to instance variables
-- subscript operators may be single-quoted
+- subscript operators may now be double-quoted

 ## License